Vincent Péricard: Non-League

 After his release from Swindon, Péricard trained with AFC Bournemouth in a bid to revive his career but could not earn a contract.
 He then signed for Conference South side Havant & Waterlooville, but retired from football in February 2012.
 In January 2015 he came out of retirement to play for Wessex League club Moneyfields, making his debut on 27 January in a 1–0 win over Folland Sports, which put Moneyfields top of the league.

 Personal life

 Péricard set up his own company, Elite Welfare Management, which aims to help "foreign players adapt to their new climate and prevent them from suffering stress, loneliness and depression".
-He is also involved with Kick It Out, and is a student at Portsmouth University on a business studies course.
+He is also involved with Kick It Out.
+As of 2015, he was pursuing business studies at Portsmouth University.

 International career

 Péricard represented the French U21 side at international level.